lucydog177/FroniusData/README.md

 # FroniusData
 ## View and backup historical data for Fronius inverters with Microsoft Excel

 My free year of Fronius SolarWeb has expired.
-Therefore, I created this application to backup and view the energy production data from my 6kW solar tracker.
+Therefore, I created this tool to backup and view the energy production data from my 6kW solar tracker.

 ## Setup